Currently Playing : Mukti Bhawan OST by Tajdar Junaid

 Ironically, Mukti Bhawan isn’t a story of death,but of life and relationships that make us who we are, in a city that sometimes sees death as part of it’s fabric and sometimes as a celebration.

-Shubhashish Bhutiani grew up in a small Himalayan town in India where he attended Woodstock School.
-After being heavily involved in theatre he transitioned from acting to writing/directing and went to learn filmmaking at the School of Visual Arts in New York.
+Shubhashish Bhutiani grew up in a small Himalayan town in lndia and attended Woodstock School, Mussoorie.
+He specialized in Direction as an undergraduate from the School of Visual Arts, New York in 2013.

 Third tab content.